BTAA Cancer Australia Project

-The project has also prepared a flier advising the availability of the two new resources in different languages.
+A flyer was also prepared to advise of the availability of the two new resources in the different languages.

 The preparation of the brain tumour patient resources for both English speaking and CALD patients is unique.
 No other country has provided resources in the same number of languages for its brain tumour patients and so the resources are likely to be frequently read on the internet.
 It is hoped that the new resources and videos will be widely used across countries to provide SUPPORT to brain tumour patients.